liferay/headlessapis.wedeploy.io/content/docs/content-space/content-space.md

 ```

-The response in `json HAL` format will contain inside the `_embedded` section, a list of content spaces under the key `ContentSpace`.
+In a JSON-HAL formatted response, the `_embedded` section contains the `ContentSpace` key.
+This key contains the list of content spaces:

 ```json
 {